 Can You Use Self-Priming Paint With Cedar?

-Details: I have not seen any test data on the supposed self-priming paints.
+The Western Red Cedar Lumber Association (WRCLA) has not seen any test data on the supposed self-priming paints.
 Factory finish warranties provided by primer and paint manufacturers apply to cedar siding that has one coat of primer and one or two top coats of paint.